 What to expect when diving around Nusa Lembongan

-These majestic creatures graces the waters Nusa Penida and Nusa Lembongan all year round, with almost daily sightings guaranteed!
-The two Manta Ray dive sites (Manta Bay and the famous, ‘Manta Point’) are shallow bays filled with plankton rich waters, where you’ll witness them at feeding or cleaning at their stations.
+These majestic creatures grace the waters of Nusa Penida and Nusa Lembongan all year round, with almost daily sightings guaranteed!
+The two Manta Ray dive sites (Manta Bay and the famous, ‘Manta Point’) are shallow bays filled with plankton-rich waters, where you’ll witness them feeding or cleaning at their stations.
 Despite their size growing up to 7 meters, don’t worry as they are completely harmless to humans and they do not have a poisonous stinger!

 Scuba diving with the Manta Rays is an unbelievably magical experience, although keep your distance as these beautiful creatures can circle all around you.
 While there is no sightings are not guaranteed, it is possible to see 8-10 Mantas at once!

 Top Tip: The South West coast of Nusa Penida is subject to ocean swell – so it’s best to take a seasickness tablet if heading out on the boat there!

 The magnificent Mola Mola lives in the deep cold waters on Nusa Penida.
 When the conditions are right, the Mola Mola will come up to the ‘shallow’ areas of the reef (well, deep for us, around 18- 40 meters) to the cleaning stations to get the parasites off their skin.
 If you’ve never heard of the Mola Mola before, check out this video and be amazed!